randomsequence/keyfor/README.md

 ## Encryption

 The default encryption in keyfor is AES 256, CBC mode, padded with [PKCS#7][].
-The encrypted data is a json dump of the username, password and any other information you want to encrypt:
+The encrypted data is a UTF8-encoded [JSON][] dump of the username, password and any other information you want to encrypt:

     {
       "username": "mrwalker",